Chandan-SM/Cal/README.md

-# CAL - Modern Calendar Application
+# Kalyndr - Modern Calendar Application

 A full-stack calendar application designed to provide a streamlined event management experience with an intuitive interface.

 ## About

-CAL is a comprehensive calendar solution that enables users to manage events, schedule meetings, and organize their time effectively.
-With a responsive design and powerful features, CAL works seamlessly across devices to keep you organized.
+Kalyndr is a comprehensive calendar solution that enables users to manage events, schedule meetings, and organize their time effectively.
+With a responsive design and powerful features, Kalyndr works seamlessly across devices to keep you organized.

 ## Tech Stack